akka/akka/akka-docs/src/main/paradox/persistence-fsm.md

 using a snapshot adapter and an event adapter.
 The adapters are required as Persistent FSM doesn't store snapshots and user data directly, it wraps them in internal types that include state transition information.

 Before reading the migration guide it is advised to understand [Persistence Typed](typed/persistence.md).

-The steps to migrate are:
+### Migration steps

-1. Modify or create new commands to include replyTo @apidoc[akka.actor.typed.ActorRef]
+1. Modify or create new commands to include `replyTo` @apidoc[akka.actor.typed.ActorRef]
 1. Typically persisted events will remain the same
 1. Create an `EventSourcedBehavior` that mimics the old `PersistentFSM`
 1. Replace any state timeouts with `Behaviors.withTimers` either hard coded or stored in the state
 1. Add an @apidoc[akka.persistence.typed.EventAdapter] to convert state transition events added by `PersistentFSM` into private events or filter them
 1. If snapshots are used add a @apidoc[akka.persistence.typed.SnapshotAdapter] to convert PersistentFSM snapshots into the `EventSourcedBehavior`s `State`

-Follows is the shopping cart example above converted to an `EventSourcedBehavior`.
+The following is the shopping cart example above converted to an `EventSourcedBehavior`.

 The new commands, note the replyTo field for getting the current cart.